 All in all, despite some fun, exciting and funny moments, THE GREEN HORNET could use some re-working.
 MOVIEGUIDE® advises strong or extreme caution for the foul language.
 THE GREEN HORNET plays too much like a lightweight juvenile fantasy, not a solid movie that can stand the test of time.
 There’s too much Golly Gee! and not enough Wow!
 The Green Hornet’s car is definitely cool, however.

+THE GREEN HORNET is an action comedy based on the radio show created by George Trendle in 1936.
+It borrows some iconic images and situations from the 1966 TV show which helped make Bruce Lee a star.
+The movie is basically an origin story, told in a comic vein.
+After his father’s mysterious death, Britt Reid, an irresponsible playboy, decides to become a secret crimefighter.
+Instead of posing as good guys, however, he and his partner, Kato, pose as criminals.
+That way, they can get closer to the criminal masterminds, and the criminals won’t be able to blackmail them by threatening their friends or innocent civilians.
+The plan sounds great, but it’s harder than it seems.
 Seth Rogen gives a loopy performance as Britt Reid aka The Green Hornet.
 Though it’s a good idea to lighten up the superhero genre, the comedy is sometimes over-the-top.
 The movie also has too much gratuitous foul language.
 The violence also gets a bit too much, although The Green Hornet uses a gas gun to knock out some bad guys rather than kill them.
 MOVIEGUIDE® advises strong caution.
 A little cutting would improve this movie immensely.